mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

 <!-- #### Use of hazards and moving enemies - The placement of hazards as design pattern to increase challenge -->
 <!-- GDPs and play-testing interact to allow participants,  to support each other and build community in a diversity of ways. -->

-### GDPs can aid the use of provided supporting resources
+### GDPs can aid the use of documentation and resources

 **The process of choice, use of documentation to support implementation and testing pivots on the design pattern and its behaviour.**

+#### GDPs help learners navigation acting as a framework for code examples and step-by-step tutorials

 <!-- #### Use of simple code examples which demonstrate the pattern in isolation -->
 <!--NOTE DEVELOP THIS EXAMPLE - RELATE TO PRACTICE OF CODE PATCHING (EXPLORED IN PREVIOUS CHAPTER) -->
 <!-- Code examples were initially the starting resource.
 The idea being it was quick to see the behaviour in context.
 The, use of code examples by Te in 2019-05-08 shows the effectiveness of the use of code examples by participants.  -->

-NOTE - In the most straight forward way this is driven by a design decision to base supporting resources around GDPs, The following example outlines the process of Te finding a GDP to implement and adding it to his game.
+NOTE - In the most straight forward way this is driven by a design decision to base supporting resources around GDPs,

+The following example outlines the process of Te finding a GDP to implement and adding it to his game.
 Insert table from https://docs.google.com/document/d/1fYuwJe4GbbGtZQttIz1mP1wYNPAwaPErr7BNjmbRmBM/edit#